JunhaoSong/cuseistut/source/dd_loc/index.rst

 The second event
 *****************

-Now we consider another event occurred other same time with event one but location a little different
+Now we consider a second event occurred close to the first event

 .. code::